Triathlon bike shoes provide specialized features that are designed for the dynamics of multisport.

 5. Louis Garneau Tri X-Speed XZ

 The Tri X-Speed XZ is a performance mid-range triathlon bike shoe that is made for men but doesn’t exclude women.
 Incredibly lightweight and breathable, this shoe delivers Kona-ready capabilities at a fair price.

 Louis Garneau Tri X-Speed XZ offers 2 and 3-bolt SPD/SPD-SL pedal capability, making them great for your triathlon bike or indoor trainer.
 A full mesh upper optimizes ventilation and breathability for hot weather riding.

-Well-reviewed and well-priced, you can get Garneau-quality cycling shoes with the Tri X-Speed XZ for around $159 on Amazon.
+Well-reviewed and well-priced, you can get Garneau-quality cycling shoes with the Tri X-Speed XZ for around $159.

 If you’ve tried Lake cycling shoes in the past, then you likely know the level of quality, fit, and feel that they offer.
 Lake’s TX223 Tri Shoe is no exception, delivering the ultimate in comfort and performance.

 Designed with a carbon outsole for maximum power transfer, a perforated sole for air intake breathability, and microfiber uppers for cleanliness and comfortable pedaling – the TX223 Tri Shoe is meticulously engineered for high-performance triathletes.

 You can find the Lake TX223 Tri Shoe for around $239.

 One of the hottest-looking triathlon bike shoes from a quality-driven brand, Pearl Izumi’s Tri Fly Pro are different from other cycling shoes in that they use BOA® Fit System technology versus an over-strap.
 Preferred among many types of cyclists, this twist dial option tightens the shoe to perfection and is just as easy to loosen/draw as straps.